Recognition of same-sex unions in Japan: Background

-In November 2018, several same-sex couples throughout the country announced their intention to challenge the statutory same-sex marriage ban.
-In January 2019, about a dozen same-sex couples applied for marriage licenses at different city offices in Japan.
-Lawsuits, commonly known in Japanese media as the "Freedom to Marry for All" lawsuits (「結婚の自由をすべての人に」訴訟, kekkon no jiyū o subete no hito ni soshō), contesting the same-sex marriage ban were filed by 13 couples on Valentine's Day, 14 February 2019, in district courts in Nagoya, Osaka, Sapporo and Tokyo.
-Another three couples filed suit in Fukuoka a few months later.
+Another three couples filed suit in Fukuoka on 5 September 2019.
 The government announced it would prepare briefs opposing the lawsuits.
 Its brief, published in October 2019, stated that "[marriage] has traditionally been the union of a man and a woman for the purpose of procreation and child-rearing" and that "the state or society legally intervenes in marriage because marriage is socially important as an institution that produces and nurtures the next generation".
-A second case was filed in Tokyo in March 2021.
+A second case was filed in Tokyo in March 2021 by eight individuals.
 In February 2024, a same-sex couple in Sendai announced plans to file a seventh lawsuit challenging the ban.
-Three months prior, a dual Japanese-French same-sex couple, who had married under French law, filed a petition with the Kobe Family Court requesting the acceptance of their marriage registration in Amagasaki.
+Further, a dual Japanese-French same-sex couple, who had married under French law, filed a petition with the Kobe Family Court in November 2023 requesting the acceptance of their marriage registration in Amagasaki.

 District court rulings

-On 17 March 2021, the district court in Sapporo issued a judgment finding that the law banning same-sex marriage violated the constitutional rights of same-sex couples, specifically Article 14 of the Constitution of Japan, which bans discrimination on the basis of "race, creed, sex, social status or family origin".
-However, the court rejected the request of the six plaintiffs (two male couples and one female couple) for ¥1,000,000 (equivalent to about $9,000 or £6,480) per person for the denial.
+On 17 March 2021, the Sapporo District Court issued a judgment finding that the law banning same-sex marriage violated the constitutional rights of same-sex couples, specifically Article 14 of the Constitution of Japan, which bans discrimination on the basis of "race, creed, sex, social status or family origin".
+However, the court rejected the request of the six plaintiffs (two male couples and one female couple) for ¥1 million (equivalent to about $9,000 or £6,480) per person for the denial.
 The court rejected the government's argument that Article 24 of the Constitution (which defines marriage as based on the "mutual consent of both sexes") limits marriage to opposite-sex couples; plaintiffs argued that this article actually only bars forced marriage.
 The Chief Cabinet Secretary, Katsunobu Katō, said at a press conference later that day that the Ministry of Justice would analyse the court ruling.
 Chief Judge Tomoko Takebe ruled:

+The difference between heterosexuals and homosexuals is merely a difference in sexual orientation, which cannot be selected or changed by a person's will. ...
 Even acknowledging that the Diet has broad discretion in law-making, the fact that these provisions (specifically, those in the Civil Code and Family Register Act concerning marriage) offer heterosexual individuals the opportunity to utilize the institution of marriage, while denying homosexual individuals any legal means to enjoy even some of the legal benefits arising from marriage, must be seen as exceeding the bounds of that discretion.
 Therefore, this differential treatment must be understood as discriminatory to the extent that it lacks a rational basis.